Pipcount/PG-DNA-EXTENSION/ReadMe.md

-# KMEA extension
+# KMEA
 > [!NOTE]
 > This is an academic project, the instructions can be found under the doc directory (or directly [here](./doc/INFOH417%20DBSA%20–%20Project%2024-25.pdf))

-The KMEA extension is a PostgreSQL extension that supports various DNA data types, along with some operators.
+KMEA[^1] is a PostgreSQL extension that supports various DNA data types, along with some operators.
 ## Supported data types
 - DNA sequences
 - Kmers